-You must designate a group as the OSRACDBA group during installation.
-Members of this group are granted the SYSRAC privileges to perform day to day administration of Oracle databases on a RAC cluster.
+You must designate a group as the OSRACDBA group during database installation.
+Members of this group are granted the SYSRAC privileges to perform day-to-day administration of Oracle databases on an Oracle RAC cluster.

 Create the OSRACDBA group using the groups name racdba unless a group with that name already exists: